Chapati: History

 Chapatis are one of the most common forms of wheat bread, a staple food in the Indian subcontinent.
-The carbonized wheat grains discovered at the excavations at Mohenjo-daro are of a similar variety to an endemic species of wheat still to be found in India today.
+The carbonized wheat grains discovered at the excavations at Mohenjo-daro are of a similar variety to an endemic species of wheat still found in India.
 The Indus Valley is known to be one of the ancestral lands of cultivated wheat.

 Chapatis, along with rotis, were introduced to other parts of the world by immigrants from the Indian subcontinent, particularly by Indian merchants who settled in Southeast Asia and the Caribbean islands.

+In 1857, the chapati likely may have played a role in the Indian mutiny Chapati Movement.